1. Write out your research statement and identify key CONCEPTS that represent your topic. For example:

 The recommended EBSCO database, ACADEMIC SEARCH COMPLETE, is the largest and covers journals all subject areas.

-Descriptions of the relevant EBSCO databases are listed below.
+Descriptions of the relevant, recommended EBSCO databases are listed below.

 SOCIAL SERVICES ABSTRACTS is a smaller specialized database for Social Work and related areas so results will usually be less than from more broad based databases.